 Integrated (I) – subtract time series with its lagged series to extract trends from the data

 In this pass of ARIMA juicer, we extract trend(s) from the original time series data.
 Differencing is one of the most commonly used mechanisms for extraction of trends.
-Here, the original series is subtracted with it’s lagged series e.g. November’s sales values are subtracted with October’s values to produce trend-less residual series.
+Here, the original series is subtracted from it’s lagged series e.g. November’s sales values are subtracted from October’s values to produce trend-less residual series.
 The formulae for different orders of differencing are as follow:

 |No Differencing (d=0)|